 Jane Anne Ferguson, MPS, M.Div.

 Rev. Jane Anne Ferguson worked in theater and storytelling across the country for over twenty years before entering theological education and the ministry.
 She holds a Master's in Performance Studies from Northwestern University and a Master Storyteller certificate in Sacred Storytelling from her apprenticeship work with storyteller and theologian, Dr. Robert Bela Wilhelm.
 After receiving her Master of Divinity from Yale Divinity School in May of 2001, Jane Anne was ordained in 2004 in the United Church of Christ.
 From 1999 to 2010 she served First Plymouth Congregational Church, UCC in Englewood, Colorado as Director of Christian Education and Associate Minister.
 Now living in Ft.
-Collins, Colorado, Jane Anne serves in interim ministry for a northern Colorado UCC congregation and was a chaplain for a regional medical center.
+Collins, Colorado, Jane Anne has served in interim ministry for several northern Colorado UCC congregations and as a chaplain for a regional medical center.
 She was recently published in three volumes of the new lectionary commentary, Feasting on the Word.